GSG-G7/shrinc/README.md

 > First clone this repo:
 `git clone https://github.com/GSG-G7/shrinc.git`

-> Run `npm i` to install the dependencies for the app as general.
+> Run `npm i` to install the dependencies and dev dependencies for the app as general.

-> Run `cd client` and `npm i` to install dependencies for client- React Js .
+> Run `cd client` and `npm i` to install the packages for client- React Js .

 ### Database Setup  :clipboard: